livingcomputermuseum/ContrAlto/Contralto/readme.txt

 ---------------

-The pane near the lower-left (labeled "Memory") shows a view into the main memory of the Alto, providing address/data and an automated disassembly of Alto (Nova) instructions.
+The pane near the lower-left (labeled "Memory") shows a view into the main memory of the Alto, providing address/data and a machine-generated disassembly of Alto (Nova) instructions.

 5.4 Breakpoints